The Dream: A Message from Founding Senior Pastor, Keith Loy

 I believe we are in a very rare and God-ordained moment as a church.
-It seems over and over that God’s hand is being revealed in leading us to the former School for the Deaf.
+It seems over and over that God’s hand is being revealed.
 With all my heart I want to thank you for your continued prayers, your insightful wisdom, and your insane courage to take this incredible next step.
 As we’ve been looking to the Lord for His revelation of who we are and want to be, the leadership has come together united, believing that the below captures our vision and mission as His church.

 Celebrate exists to be a family of: